Tensor Oriented No-Reference Light Field Image Quality Assessment: Related Work

 The RR IQA algorithms utilize partial information of the reference image for quality assessment, which is exploited when the reference information is transmitted at low bandwidth, such as \cite{wang2005reduced,wang2011reduced,rehman2012reduced}.
 The NR IQA methods measure distorted image quality without needing the original image, which is more applicable in most real-world scenarios.
 For example, natural scene statistics from different domains are extracted to predict 2D image quality \cite{moorthy2011blind,saad2012blind,mittal2012no,mittal2012making,ghadiyaram2017perceptual}.
 For 3D NR IQA, binocular vision theory and depth perception are adopted in several methods \cite{chen2013no,liu2017binocular,chen2018blind}.
 Gu \textit{et al.} \cite{gu2018model} proposed a multi-view NR IQA algorithm named autoregression (AR)-plus thresholding (APT) that employs the AR-based local image description.
 However, none of the aforementioned schemes consider the intrinsic high dimensional characteristics of LFI, especially the distortion caused by angular consistency.
 Therefore, it is important and necessary to design a new light-field-specific metric.

 In the literature, several LFI quality assessment models have been proposed.
 Fang \textit{et al.} \cite{fang2018light} proposed a FR LFI quality assessment method that measures the gradient magnitude similarity of reference and distorted epipolar plane images.
 Huang \textit{et al.} \cite{huang2018new} also proposed a FR LFI quality assessment algorithm, which is based on dense distortion curve analysis and scene information statistics.
 The light field image quality assessment metric (LF-IQM) \cite{8632960} is a RR LFI quality assessment metric that assumes the depth map quality is closely related to the LFI overall quality and measures the structural similarity between original and distorted depth maps to predict the perceived LFI quality.
 However, Fang \cite{fang2018light} and LF-IQM \cite{8632960} ignore the texture information of SAI, which result in the insufficient measurement of the LFI spatial quality.
 Furthermore, the performance of the LF-IQM is significantly affected by the adopted depth estimation algorithms.
 Additionally, in most cases, the pristine image is not available, thus NR LFI quality assessment methods are desired.
 To the best of our knowledge, our previous work \cite{shi2019belif} propose the only NR LFI quality assessment metric called blind quality evaluator of light field image (BELIF), which utilizes binocular vision features for measuring the spatial quality and angular consistency.
+The differences between BELIF and our proposed Tensor-NLFQ are: 1) The BELIF ignores the effect of chrominance information.
+However, the proposed Tensor-NLFQ method jointly considers both the influence of luminance and chrominance on perceptual quality; 2) The BELIF neglects the effect of local changes in the angular consistency of each direction, while our proposed Tensor-NLFQ exploits the angular consistency of each direction to evaluate the light field image quality.